High blood pressure and sex: Overcome the challenges

 - Beta blockers.
 These medications, especially older generation beta blockers such as propranolol (Inderal, Innopran XL), are commonly associated with sexual dysfunction.

-To reduce the risk of side effects from these medications, including sexual problems, take medications exactly as prescribed.
-If you still have side effects, talk to your doctor about other possible medications that may have fewer side effects.
+Taking medications exactly as prescribed can help lower the risk of side effects, including sexual problems.
+If that doesn't work, talk to your doctor about other possible medications that may have fewer side effects.

 Medications less likely to cause sexual side effects

-To help your doctor select the most appropriate medication for you, tell him or her all the other medications you're taking now — including herbal supplements and over-the-counter drugs.
-Sometimes a particular combination of medications or supplements contributes to sexual problems.
+Be sure to tell your doctor about every medication you take, including herbal supplements and all over-the-counter drugs.
+Sometimes supplements or a particular combination of medications or supplements can lead to sexual problems.

 Erectile dysfunction drugs and high blood pressure

-Men considering medications for erectile dysfunction should check with their doctor first.
-It's usually safe to combine the erectile dysfunction drugs sildenafil (Revatio, Viagra), vardenafil (Levitra, Staxyn) and tadalafil (Adcirca, Cialis) with high blood pressure medications.
+Men considering medications for erectile dysfunction should check with their doctors first.
+Erectile dysfunction drugs include sildenafil (Viagra), vardenafil (Levitra, Staxyn) and tadalafil (Cialis).
+The pill forms are generally considered safe for men with high blood pressure who are in otherwise good health.

 Be honest with your doctor